Half-plane non-coexistence without FKG: Proof of the main theorem

 In this section we prove \Cref{thm:main2} in two steps as outlined in the introduction.
 Before describing the second step we briefly review planar duality.
 We record here a (standard) lemma that will be of use several times.

-\begin{lemma} Let $\mu$ be a translation-invariant edge percolation measure on $\Z^2$ that is ergodic under horizontal translations.
+\begin{lemma} Let $\mu$ be an edge percolation measure on $\Z^2$ that is invariant and ergodic under horizontal translations.
 Let $P$ be a measurable event with $\mu(P)>0$, and let $P(i)$ denote the event that $P$ holds after translating horizontally by $i$.
 Then almost surely there are both arbitrarily large (positive) and small (negative) $i$'s for which $P(i)$ occurs. \end{lemma}

 \begin{proof} Consider the set of indices We show that almost surely $\sup S=\infty$; the argument for $\inf S=-\infty$ is identical.
 The event $S\neq \emptyset$ is translation-invariant, and since $S$ contains $0$ with positive probability, ergodicity guarantees that $S$ is almost surely nonempty.
-Translation-invariance also implies that $\sup S$ assumes all integer values with equal probability, so this probability must be $0$.
+Horizontal translation-invariance implies that $\sup S$ assumes all integer values with equal probability, so this probability must be $0$.
 Thus almost surely $\sup S =\infty$. \end{proof}

 Of course, one could use an ergodic theorem (von Neumann's mean ergodic theorem or Birkhoff's pointwise ergodic theorem, for instance) to obtain quantitative versions of Lemma~\ref{lem:translation-invariant-events}, but the above soft version suffices for us.